Luke-SNAW/Luke-SNAW.github.io/vault/dev.CSS.tools.md

 - [Keyframes.app](https://keyframes.app/) - It does not only help you to learn through experimenting with CSS animations attributes with real-time visualizer, but also helps you generate cool animations and shadows that best fit your design.
 - [Super Useful CSS Resources](https://dev.to/lissy93/super-useful-css-resources-1ba3)
 - [What is my viewport](https://whatismyviewport.com/) - A simple online tool for quickly finding the dimensions of your current device's viewport!
+- [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) is a project that patches developer targeted fonts with a high number of glyphs (icons).
+Specifically to add a high number of extra glyphs from popular 'iconic fonts' such as [Font Awesome](https://github.com/FortAwesome/Font-Awesome), [Devicons](https://vorillaz.github.io/devicons/), [Octicons](https://github.com/primer/octicons), and [others](https://github.com/ryanoasis/nerd-fonts#glyph-sets).

 ## Calculator